gadget/paperboy/index.md

 Paperboy is a few software components to securely and robustly implement WebSockets in your application.
-WebSocket is a powerful technology but has some weaknesses and still poorly understood.
+WebSocket is a powerful technology but has some weaknesses.

 | issues with WebSockets                                  | our way                                                     |
 |---------------------------------------------------------|-------------------------------------------------------------|